afollestad/node-deploy/README.md

 ```

 This will start the menu flow, which will prompt for everything it needs from you.
 Your input
-gets sent to the nodedeploy-server, which creates credentials and other default settings.
+gets sent to the server, which creates credentials and other default settings.

 ---